Nbenyair/FilmScoringFileRenameShell/README.md

 5. **Automatic log created** showing all changes with timestamps
 6. **Completion notification** appears when finished
 7. **Original files remain completely safe** in their original location

+> **🛡️ Safety Feature**: This workflow creates a copy of your files in a new folder before renaming, so your original files remain completely safe!

 ### What Gets Logged
 - Timestamped log file created in the new renamed folder